-In Tahoe, skiing and mountain biking aren't mutually exclusive.
+During Tahoe springs, skiing and mountain biking aren’t mutually exclusive.
 My truck morphed into a moving locker for ski gear, bikes, and hiking shoes, ready for spontaneous recreation of any kind.
 The notable lack of crowds extends from slopes to trails to the deep waters of Lake Tahoe.
-By mid-April, winter's white blanket pulls back from lower elevations and southerly aspects and exploratory rides out and back to the snow line keep us busy.
+By mid-April, winter’s white blanket pulls back from lower elevations and southerly aspects and exploratory rides out and back to the snow line keep us busy.

-Mountain Biking: The same mountains that make for great skiing are home to hundreds of miles of singletrack, including the Tahoe Rim Trail and the Flume Trail.
+Mountain Bike: The same mountains that make for great skiing are home to hundreds of miles of singletrack, including the Tahoe Rim Trail and the Flume Trail.
 Low elevation trails around Truckee start melting out in April.
 Look for the Emigrant, Lloyds, and Sawtooth Ridge trails to become rideable first.
 South and west-facing trails farther away from the Sierra Crest follow.
 If winter still has a firm grasp on Tahoe, head for high desert riding options close by in Reno, Nevada.
 Check with local bike shops for current trail conditions.

 Stand-up Paddleboarding: Thanks to Lake Tahoe and Donner Lake—15 miles away in Truckee—the SUP craze has taken hold here.
 After a hike at D.L.
 Bliss State Park, jump aboard an SUP and paddle under the dramatic cliffs that climb straight from water’s edge.
 Tahoe’s 75-mile shoreline provides myriad options for getting on the water, but the cliffs of D.L.
 Bliss and the boulder-strewn beaches of the East Shore are two of the most inspiring places to paddle.
 The water hovers around a frigid 40 degrees, but few boats are on either lake prior to Memorial Day, meaning calm, sunny days and ideal, glassy conditions.